Afia Walking Tree

 The Batá Drum!

-The batá drums of Cuba are part of the collective musical genius preserved and still developing in Afro-Cuban communities in Havana and Matanzas.
 The batá drums salute the revered forces of nature known as orisha (the crossroads, iron, the forest, the mountain, the wind, thunder & lightning, the river, the seas, etc.) and are part of a living spiritual tradition.
-They have also over time become part of the national cultural heritage of Cuba.
+They have also over time become part of the national cultural heritage of Cuba, and of the larger African diaspora.

 This class will introduce a bit of history (or herstory–crucial in the case of the batá for women students and players), correct posture and hand technique, several fundamental rhythms (such as Lalubanche, Ogún, Yakotá, Egbado [Rumba Obatalá] or others) and possibly some orisha songs.
 We will cover different material in each class.
+I may take requests for what to teach, and tailor what we do according to who is in the circle.

 At least one year of hand drum study and knowledge of 6/8 bell patterns/clave are recommended for the classes.
 The batá have their own hand technique (similar to congas and bongo) and require the constant development of listening and ensemble-playing skills.